Heads Tails Edge

 - Occurs in MouseHunt.
 The two brothers flip a coin to decide who gets the sole twin-sized bed in the house they inherited.
 The coin rolls across the floor to a still vertical stop.
 They slowly turn to look at each other, amazed... cut to them both in bed together.

 - In Shaolin Soccer, one of the ex monks states that their chances of winning the soccer tournament are the same as the coin landing on its side.
-A little later he drops it.
-Guess where it lands.
+He drops the coin, and it lands in a crack in the sidewalk, on its edge.

 - Happens in Sholay.